yorikw/basicwebrtc/README.md

 # basicWebRTC

-Setup your own Videoconference Server for 1on1 and group calls!
-All Calls are encrypted Peer 2 Peer!
+Setup your own WebRTC Server with 1on1 and group calls!
+All Calls are encrypted P2P!

 ## Functions
 * Audio